Horse Back Riding in Griffith Park

 Generations of Los Angeles kids have grown up enjoying the Griffith Park Pony Ride, with horses suitable for children up to 13 years old (or weighing 100 pounds or less).
 The price is less than the cost of some premium coffee drinks.
 They're open daily except for Mondays and holidays at 4400 Crystal Springs Drive.

 Kids have been going crazy over this attraction since 1948.
 They even have miniature covered wagon rides just to amp up that cute factor.
 Online reviewers have mixed reactions to the pony rides.
 Some of them love it, especially the parents of toddlers who have the time of their life riding a horse for the first time.
 Others complain about "unpleasant smells."
-Continue to 3 of 3 below.

 Horse Riding and Stables